matloff/fasteR/README.md

 But there are several columns like this, and we'd like to avoid doing this all repeatedly by hand.
 (What if there were several *hundred* such columns?)
 Instead, we'd like to do this *programmatically*, i.e. purely by code.
-This can be done with R's **for** loop construct (which by the way most programming languages have as well).
+This can be done with R's **for** loop construct, which is the topic of this unit.

+> 📘 Pro Tip
+>
+> Loops are a major workhorse in most programming languages, e.g.
+> Python.
+Most R programmers use them often as well, but oddly some R
+> coders believe loops should be used quite sparingly, in situations in
+> which a good  *functional programming* (FP) alternative is unavailable.
+>
+> To me, this makes no sense.
+Loops are easier to code, and very
+> important, *easier to debug* than FP code.
+We will cover FP in Lesson
+> 28, but I do not recommend it for R beginners.
+>
+> I've seen some beginning R coders actually apologize on Twitter for
+> using a loop!
+Write in whatever style you feel comfortable with,
+> rather than being a "slave to fashion."

 Let's first check which columns seem appropriate for recoding.
 Recall that there are 9 columns in this data frame.